Instructions for Authors

 Peer Review Policy

-IJCL follows a tiered review process whereby papers are first reviewed by the Editorial Board, followed by a peer review process.
-Peer reviews are an integral part of IJCL’s publication cycle to ensure that the journal publishes quality content.
+IJCL follows a tiered review process whereby papers are first reviewed by the Editorial Board, following which they are shortlisted for a peer review process.
+Peer reviews are integral to IJCL’s publication cycle to ensure that the journal publishes quality content.
 We aspire to have reviews conducted by persons with domain expertise.

 Conditional acceptance refers to the situation where the reviewer provides comments on the manuscript that need to be improved upon.
 Acceptance of the manuscript for publication is then conditional upon the recommended changes being incorporated.